callebtc/cashu-auditor/README.md

 # 🌀 Cashu Round Robin Auditor

 _An autonomous auditor that perpetually circulates ecash donations between Cashu mints using Lightning payments.
-Sats go in circles—until they’re lost to fees or rugs._

-If a mint fails to pay a Lightning invoice, it’s flagged with a **scary red label**.
-This keeps the mint ecosystem honest, accountable, and just a little chaotic.
+Sats go in circles—until they’re lost to fees or rugs.
+If a mint fails to pay a Lightning invoice, it’s flagged with a scary red label._

 ---